hatimali/aldi-dashboard/README.md

-# Aldi Süd Assignment by Hatim

-Welcome to the ALDI Store Dashboard!
-This dashboard aims to help the imaginary grocery store chain detect sales, profit and customer demographics by providing insights into their data.
-The data used for this dashboard can be found in the "Sample - Superstore.xlsx" file.
+# Dashboard built with Python Dash

+Welcome to the Sample EU SuperStore Dashboard!

+This Dash dashboard provides interactive visualizations and insights into the Sample SuperStore dataset.
+It allows users to explore sales data across different dimensions such as time, geography, product categories, customer segments and more.

 ## Features

-- [Home]: This feature give you a overview of the data with sales analytics, profit analytics and customer demographics
+- Home Page:
+    The Home Page of the dashboard presents a strategic overview of the store's sales, profit and customer demographics data with an intuitive and informative interface.
+Intuitive charts allow for easy year-over-year sales trend analysis, profit analysis and demographic insights making data-driven decision-making both quick and effective.
+- Table Page:
-- [Table]: This features display the table data with dropdown filters, date filters and you can dynamically add data to your dashboard with some validation.
+    This page displays the table data with multiple hierarchal dropdown filters and date filters.
+This feature also gives you the flexibility to dynamically add data to your dashboard with some validation and verification.
-- [Graph]: The graph page displays the 2 plots.
+- Graph Page:
+    The graph page displays 2 plots side by side.
+We have date range and granularity filters at the top of the page which act as a parent filters to the data displayed on this page.
-- 1. On the left side of the page, we have a fitting timeline graph for the following properties: Days to Ship, Discount, Profit, Profit Ratio, Quantity, Returns, Sales
+    1. On the left side we have a fitting timeline graph with dynamic metric selection.
-- 2. On the right side of the page, we have a Bubble chart that include two-axis dropdowns containing the following properties: Days to Ship, Discount, Profit, Profit Ratio, Quantity, Returns, Sales.
-By selecting one dropdown, the option should be excluded in the other.
-Also we have a third dropdown that breaks down the bubble chart and contains the following properties: Segment, Ship Mode, Customer Name, Category, SubCategory, Product Name
+    2. On the right side we have a Bubble chart that include two-axis dynamic dropdowns.
+By selecting a metric at any axis will result in automatically remove that metic from the other axis.
+Also we have a third dropdown that breaks down the bubble chart with color segmentation.

 ## Installation